Star Citizen: Star Marine

 Star Marine is an in-fiction ground combat simulator, allowing players to fight each other with conventional weaponry.
 Two maps were made available on release, along with two game types: Elimination and Last Stand.

 Last Stand is a "capture-and-hold" game type in which two opposing teams (the Marines and the Outlaws) each attempt to capture one or more control points to gain points; as a team captures more control points, they gain points at a steadily increasing rate.
 Elimination is a free-for-all game type; unlike the team-based "Last Stand", players work individually to gain the highest kill-count before the match ends.
 Both game variants last for ten minutes or (in the case of Last Stand) until one team accrues the higher score.

-Persistent Universe

-The Persistent Universe, initially referred to as Crusader, combines the gameplay aspects of the Hangar, Arena Commander, and Star Marine modules into a single multiplayer platform.
-Players can freely navigate around and on the surface of four planets, nine moons, a planetoid, and a gas giant.

-Players can create male or female avatars for the Persistent Universe.
-Upon entering the mode, players spawn at a space station or one of the available planets in the game.
-Once spawned, players are given the freedom to choose what they pursue, whether it is trading, bounty hunting, mining, or taking on missions.
-A law system keeps track of player activities and penalizes players for engaging in criminal behavior with a rating that blocks access to certain areas and can lead to bounties or violent reactions from law enforcement.
-In order to reduce their criminal rating, players must hack the law enforcement network or pay off fines they may have incurred.